catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

    :local:

-|ico2| This tutorial will guide you through the installation steps for Logbee in Microsoft Azure.
+This tutorial will guide you through the installation steps for Logbee in Microsoft Azure.

-.. |ico2| image:: images/azure-logo.png
-   :height: 32px

 Installing Prerequisites
 -------------------------------------------------------